-This course is designed to provide a fundamental understanding of the financing alternatives that may be available to a growing enterprise during its life cycle and the costs and benefits of each.
+This course is designed to provide a fundamental understanding of the financing alternatives that may be available to a growing enterprise during its life cycle, and the costs and benefits of each.
 After reviewing the basics of capital structure, the course covers a full range of financing options from traditional venture capital to corporate investments, government grants and funding techniques that make use of the internet.
 The course also addresses some of the strategic financial decisions that the entrepreneur encounters as the company matures.
 (R)

 This course addresses the issues an entrepreneur must navigate to turn an idea into a vibrant business.
 Students learn how entrepreneurs form companies, build teams, secure intellectual property and develop a corporate culture.
 Throughout the course, particular attention is paid to “people issues”, including founder relations and the dynamic between the CEO and board of directors.
 Students also see that the entrepreneurial journey can become rocky when competitors try to block key hires, when the party on the other side of the table is a corporate giant and when cash gets tight.
 The course ends on an upbeat note when the business is to be sold for a sizeable payday.
 (R)

-This course teaches how to start for profit or non-profit organizations and raise the funding you need.
+This course teaches how to start for profit or non-profit organizations and raise the necessary funding.
+(E)

 The Isenberg Real Estate series provides students with an increased opportunity to study and become involved with commercial real estate, encourages real estate entrepreneurship, develops industry resources, and hopes to facilitate Isenberg students obtaining internships and career opportunities in real estate.